Southern Star Abbey: Finding monks

 At that time, Kopua was within the boundaries of the Archdiocese of Wellington.
 Archbishop McKeefry approached the Abbey of Our Lady of Gethsemani in Kentucky to establish a monastery, thinking that they might be interested because one of their monks Thomas Merton was the son of a New Zealander, Owen Merton.
 He also approached Koningshoeven Abbey in Berkel-Enschot, the Netherlands.
 Neither abbey expressed interest.
 But eventually Mount Melleray Abbey in County Waterford in Ireland agreed to the foundation.

 Foundation

 On 9 June 1954, six monks from Mount Melleray arrived in Kopua.
-The founding community was led by Fr.
-Basil Hayes.
 The pioneers lived in the shearers' quarters on the property while they built their first dwelling and began working part of the farm.
 In 1955 more monks arrived and the temporary monastery began to take shape.
 Wooden buildings were transferred from the former Pahiatua Polish camp to provide kitchen, dining room and library.
 These buildings, intended to be temporary, still serve their purpose today.
-A Wellington lawyer, Thaddeus McCarthy, began drafting the complicated contract providing for the gradual transfer of the Prescott farm to Trappist ownership.
-Other groups arrived from Ireland in 1958 and 1959.
-Fr.
-John Kelly and Fr.
-Conleth O'Byrne completed the Irish contingent arriving in 1967 and 1969, respectively.
+A Wellington lawyer, Thaddeus McCarthy, began drafting the complicated contract providing for the transfer of ownership of the Prescott farm to the Cistercians.
+More monks gradually arrived from Ireland between 1958 and 1969.